 This deformity occurs because the muscles in the foot or leg weaken and the tendons of the tip of the toe are abnormally pulled.

 There may also be a corn on top of the deformed toe, which can be painful.
 It may also be difficult to move the affected toe.

 What is the difference between hammer toes, hammer toes, and claw toes?

 Each of your feet has 28 bones.
-Of your five toes, the first toe (or "big toe") has two joints: the metatarsophalangeal joint and the phalangeal joint.
-The other four contain three joints: at the base of your toe is the metatarsophalangeal joint (first joint), in the middle is the proximal phalangeal joint (second joint), and closest to the tip or nail is the distal phalangeal joint (third joint).
+Of your five fingers, the first toe (or "big toe") has two joints: the metatarsophalangeal joint and the metatarsophalangeal joint.
+The other four contain three joints: at the base of your toe is the metatarsophalangeal joint (first joint), in the middle is the proximal phalanx joint (second joint) and closest to the tip or nail is the distal phalanx joint (third joint).